Kode-n-Rolla/hacking_time/README.md

 	      <li> <a href='https://archive.org/'> Archive </a> of sites history
 	      <li> <a href='https://haveibeenpwned.com/'> Emails leak </a>
 	      <li> Another source of <a href='https://www.dehashed.com/'> emails leak </a>
+	      <li> <a href='https://geospy.web.app/'> Geospy </a>.
+This is an online service for determining the physical address of the location depicted in a photograph
 	      <li> <a href='https://viewdns.info/'> ViewDNS </a> Offers reverse IP Lookup
 	      <li> <a href='https://sitereport.netcraft.com/?url=http://google.com'> Netcraft.</a> Information about domain.
 Temple of searching: <pre><code>https://sitereport.netcraft.com/?url=&lt;TARGET_URL></code></pre>
               <li> <a href='https://www.shodan.io/'> Shodan </a> is the world's first search engine for Internet-connected devices.